Alishan Itinerary: How to Simplify This Part of Your Trip

 Once you reach Chaoping Station area, there are a few short but pretty boardwalk trails around it.
 In winter, watch for white blossoms blooming on Plum Garden Trail (here).

-In cherry blossom season (March to early April), watch for the pink flowers next to Alishan Police Lodge (here).
+In cherry blossom season (March to early April), watch for the whitish-pink flowers next to Alishan Police Lodge (here), with Alishan trains sometimes going by.

 Sister Pond and Giant Tree Trails